MalcolmSlaney/LoudnessModel/README.md

 filename_filter: The filename of the filter that specifies the transfer function through the outer and middle ear.
 Use ‘ff_32000.mat’ for free-field presentation, ‘df_32000.mat’ for diffuse-field presentation or ‘ed_32000.mat’ for middle-ear only (when the signal is picked up at the eardrum, or headphones with a “flat” frequency response at the eardrum are used).

+output_path: optional path to an output folder.
+If not specified, a 'results' folder will be made to store both plots and the text files with results.

 rate: sampling rate of the signal, can be specified.
 If providing your own array data for the signal, be sure to specify rate.

 ## III.
 OUTPUTS OF THE PROGRAM